Felipe-53/chess-game/README.md

 2. If you king is threatened (and you turn to play, of couse, see tule #1), the only _valid moves_ are the ones that will make this condition disappear.
 If no such _move_ exists, you loose the game.

 In other words, you CANNOT put your king in a **doomed** position, meaning is it threatened and it is the opposing player's turn.
 The game is won by bringing the board to a configuration such no matter what move you make, yot king WOULD be _doomed_ in the next turn.

+**possible move**: One of the movements a piece is capable of without considering the _chess condition_.

+**valid move**: One of the movements a piece is capable of that DOES NOT make the player's king to be threatened.